linsaneinthemembrane/mariopartyds/domino-effect/README.md

 * NumPy
 * MSS for screen capture
 * Win32GUI
+### Notes
+* Despite implementing the stack, it did not turn out to be faster than a single window approach
 ### Usage
 * Start melonDS emulator with Mario Party DS
 * Navigate to Domino Effect minigame